 Imagine a small pond that has clear blue water reflecting the summer sky.

-The frog is hard to pick out on the green pad but a yellow stripe on its back gives it away.
+The frog is hard to pick out on the green of the leaf but a yellow stripe on its back gives it away.

-A week later you happen to pass by the pond again and even before you spot the frog you see that there are now eight Lilly pads.
+A week later you happen to pass by the pond again and even before you spot the frog you see that there are now eight lily pads.
 These aquatic plants are quite prolific.

-You have to go away for a while and forget the frog and his growing number of Lilly pads.
+You have to go away for a while and forget the frog and his growing number of Lilypads.
 A few months pass.
 Delighted to return home you saunter by the pond again.
-The first thing you see is that the pond is now mostly green as half of it is covered with Lilly pads and rather less of the blue sky is reflected in the water.
+The first thing you see is that the pond is now mostly green as half of it is covered with lily pads and rather less of the blue sky is reflected in the water.

 Sure enough the frog is still sitting proud in the middle.